Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/instructions.md

 # Task 4
 - [X] **partially completed**

-**This sub-task is not essential and you can postpone it as a future work that we can further investigate together, in case you want to extend your work so that it is considered for a journal publication in a reputable venue!.
+- [X] **This sub-task is not essential and you can postpone it as a future work that we can further investigate together, in case you want to extend your work so that it is considered for a journal publication in a reputable venue!.
 Having said that, I am marking it**
-  # `TODO:` test with second data, and develop performance metrics
+   - `TODO: POSTPONED!` test with second data, and develop performance metrics
       - apply everything you have done (and you need to do in `task2`) to a second dataset, probably `NYC taxi mobility data`, that is [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`. the target variable is `trip_distance`.
 You need to capture `accuracy` and `running time` as described previously.
       - You can find more data `categorized` in the following repo [datasets](https://github.com/IsamAljawarneh/datasets)

-- [ ]
+- [ ] SUB-TASK
 ### `IMPORTANT!` **however, you need to add the following to your code it would be great!**
    - you need to develop other performance metrics, for example, what is the difference between distances of several trips recommended by your novel system against a plain version that considers only the distance!
    - Also, you can measure the following: `the route planning effectiveness is verified by comparing the PM2.5 potential dose descending rate between the healthy route and the shortest route.` , in other terms `what is the potential dose reduction rate of the healthy route`, read more details in the reference paper newly attached titled `A short-distance healthy route planning approach`, available [here](https://github.com/Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/blob/main/literature/reference_paper/A%20short-distance%20healthy%20route%20planning%20approach.pdf)

-- [ ]
+- [ ] SUB-TASK
 ### `IMPORTANT!` and also, ** you need to discuss results similar to the paper attached!**
 - In sumamry, you need to obtain and discuss results similar to thoe appearing in the reference paper newly attached titled `A short-distance healthy route planning approach`, available [here](https://github.com/Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/blob/main/literature/reference_paper/A%20short-distance%20healthy%20route%20planning%20approach.pdf)!